Client Node Tuning¶

 BeeGFS clients establish connections only when they are needed (and drop them after some idle time).

-each of the servers. beegfs-net
+connections to each of the servers.

-used by the buffers (connRDMABufSize
+The total space used by the buffers (connRDMABufSize x connRDMABufNum) should be larger or

-chunk size, so that the messages exchanged between client and storage servers do not need to be
+equal to the data chunk size, so that the messages exchanged between client and storage servers do

-split to fit into the buffers available.
-The default RDMA settings (connRDMABufSize = 65536 ``,
+not need to be split to fit into the buffers available.
+The default RDMA settings (connRDMABufSize

-) are OK for the default chunk size of 512 KB.
-If you set a chunk size
+= 8192 ``, ``connRDMABufNum = 70) are OK for the default chunk size of 512 KiB but should be

 Remote fsync¶